Offline version for ADP subjects

 A: Soldiers must not seek special privileges or accept favors at the expense of fellow PWs.

 32. Para 4-6 When must Soldiers take advantage of escape opportunities?

-A: their right as “retained personnel” to perform their medical and religious duties for the benefit of PWs
+A: their right to perform their medical and religious duties to other PWs.

-35. Para 4-6 What Articles protect Soldiers from punishments under GPW for Individuals who are recaptured after an escape attempt?
+35. Para 4-6 What articles protect Soldiers from punishments under GPW for those who are recaptured after an escape attempt?

 37. Para 4-6 Are Soldiers allowed to bargain with the enemy for their own early release ahead of fellow PWs?

 A: No because this would be a failure to keep faith.

 38. Para 4-6 Who should control and supervise release of PWs if the enemy permits?

 39. Para 4-6 What order does the GPW describe that PWs be released in?

 A: 1.
 Seriously sick and wounded as soon as their medical condition permits movement.